 U-CLaSS stands for Undergraduate Chat, Learn, and Share Space.
-The primary aim of U-CLaSS is for instructors and students to come together to talk about solutions and future action steps that can help to improve faculty-student relations here on the UW-Campus by creating a shared space for students and instructors to engage in pedagogical discussion about, and facilitate undergraduate research in, teaching and learning.
+The primary aim of U-CLaSS is for instructors and students to come together to talk about solutions and future action steps that can help to improve instructor-student relations at UW-Madison by creating a shared space for students and instructors to engage in pedagogical discussion about, and to facilitate undergraduate research in, teaching and learning.

-U-CLaSS chats are designed to give students the opportunity to talk with faculty about common issues, challenges and possibilities in teaching and learning.
-Working with Chadbourne Residential College (CRC) and the Center for the First Year Experience, the Teaching Academy seeks to facilitate discussions surrounding how to encourage effective and meaningful faculty-student interaction in and beyond the classroom.
-Development of U-CLaSS is facilitated by CRC student peer mentors, with faculty playing a listening role.
-Students are encouraged to share their thoughts on what good student-faculty interaction looks like, what enables it, and what hurdles or barriers exist.
+U-CLaSS chats are designed to give students the opportunity to talk with instructors about common issues, challenges and possibilities in teaching and learning.
+Working with Chadbourne Residential College (CRC) and the Center for the First Year Experience, the Teaching Academy seeks to facilitate discussions surrounding how to encourage effective and meaningful instructor-student interaction in and beyond the classroom.
+Development of U-CLaSS is facilitated by CRC student peer mentors, with instructors playing a listening role.
+Students are encouraged to share their thoughts on what good student-instructor interaction looks like, what enables it, and what hurdles or barriers exist.
 Peer mentors are also invited to join PFoT to sit in and provide feedback from a student perspective, as well as serve as panel participants at Teaching Academy events and the LEaP programs.

 Academy members central to U-CLaSS programming include: Jamie Henke, John Zumbrunnen, David Baum, Claire Berezowitz, Chrissy Widmayer, John Pfotenhauer, Casey Gallimore, Carolyn Liesen, and Naomi Salmon, Adrian Treves, and Morton Gernsbacher.

 Check back for updates!